TRS-80 Model 100: ROM firmware

-Invisible files in the system RAM named "Hayashi" and "Suzuki" commemorate the names of designers Junji Hayashi and Jay Suzuki.
+Invisible files in the system RAM named "Hayashi" and "Suzuki" commemorate the names of designers Junji Hayashi and Jey Suzuki.
 Another invisible deleted file named "RickY" refers to Rick Yamashita.
-The Model 100 firmware was the last Microsoft product that Bill Gates developed personally, along with Suzuki.
-According to Gates, "part of my nostalgia about this machine is this was the last machine where I wrote a very high percentage of the code in the product".
+The Model 100 firmware is the last Microsoft product that Bill Gates developed personally, along with Jey Suzuki.
+According to Gates, "Part of my nostalgia about this machine is this was the last machine where I wrote a very high percentage of the code in the product."

 Added applications and data files are stored in the internal battery-backed RAM; these can be loaded from and stored to an audio cassette tape recorder or external floppy disk drive.
 Optional ROMs can be installed in the Model 100, providing a range of customized application software.
 Only one optional ROM can be installed at a time.
 Some commercial software applications for the Model 100 were also distributed on cassette.

-The Model 100 ROM has a Y2K bug; the century displayed on the main menu was hard-coded as "19XX".
-Workarounds exist for this problem.
-Since the century of the date is not important for any of the software functions, and the real-time clock hardware in the Model 100 does not have a calendar and requires the day of the week to be set independently of the date, the flaw does not at all impair the usability of the computer; it is cosmetic.
+The Model 100 ROM has a Y2K bug; the century displayed on the main menu is hard-coded as "19XX".
+Since the century of the date is not important for any of the software functions, and the real-time clock hardware in the Model 100 does not have a calendar and requires the day of the week to be set independently of the date, the flaw does not impair the usability of the computer.